objsys/oocborrt/README.md

 ### License

-The COPYING.txt file within this package contains information on the open source license.
+The LICENSE file within this package contains information on the open source license.
 This license allows open source redistribution of the source and binary files in the library.